-In Traditional Chinese Medicine (TCM), your period is a reflection of your blood and qi (the circulating life force).
+All too familiar with painful period and menstrual cramps, aka dysmenorrhea?
+Traditional Chinese Medicine (TCM), your period is a reflection of your blood and qi (the circulating life force).
 According to TCM, a pain-free period requires abundant blood to flow freely throughout your body.
-Your TCM practitioner will go through your medical history with you and determine the cause and remedy for your painful cramps.
+Your TCM practitioner will go through your medical history with you and determine the cause and remedy for your painful cramps and menstrual pain.

-We spoke to TCM practitioner, Dr. Michelle Law Pui Man 羅佩雯中醫師, about the common causes and remedies for painful menstrual cycles.
+We spoke to TCM practitioner, Dr. Michelle Law Pui Man 羅佩雯中醫師, about the common causes and remedies for painful menstrual cycles (dysmenorrhea).

-A dull, achy pain in the days before and during menstruation and PMS symptoms
+Menstrual pain (dysmenorrhea) symptom #1: a dull, achy pain in the days before and during menstruation

 - Cause: qi stagnation occurs when qi is under stress because of a dysfunction of the liver.